 Landscape Consulting and Design

-If you're looking for help, here's how it works: Through an initial meeting and site visit your goals and budget are reviewed and then, depending on the scope of work, the visit is followed by a written evaluation report with recommended plants, information and resources - all great tools for you to move ahead with confidence and guided support.
-More complex projects involve concept sketches, design reviews, final designs and revised plant lists, and site work and installation is usually referred to contractors active with the Vermont Nursery and Landscape Association.
+Here's how it works: we review your goals and budget at an initial meeting and site visit and then, depending on the scope of work, the visit is followed by a written evaluation report with recommended plants, information and resources - all great tools for you to move ahead with confidence and guided support.
+More complex projects can involve concept sketches, design review meetings, nursery tours, final designs and plant lists.
+Site work and installation is usually referred to contractors active with the Vermont Nursery and Landscape Association.

 Interested?
 Let's talk: